 Sabudana batata tikki is a crispy and tasty cutlet or tikki made with sago pearls, potatoes, peanuts, and spices.
-Crispy from the outside and soft from inside, this mildly spiced tikki with special green chutney will surely satisfy your cravings for a delicious snack along with tea or coffee.
-I have shared few no-fail tips to help you make the perfect crispy sabudana tikki on the first attempt.
+Crispy from the outside and soft from the inside, this mildly spiced tikki with special green chutney will surely satisfy your cravings for a delicious snack along with tea or coffee.
+I have shared a few no-fail tips to help you to make perfect crispy sabudana Tikki on the first attempt.
 Do try this!

 - the soaking of sabudana is extremely important for this recipe.
 I use a 1:1 or equal sabudana to water ratio to soak the sabudana. if sabudana is not soaked properly it may burst and explode while frying.

 - dry soaked sabudana so its moisture will evaporate and mash soaked sabudana slightly, so it will easily bind into bhajiya batter.